Alnaagi/Alnaagi/README.md

 ## Skills and Tools

-</summary>I'd like to hope I'm competent, Here are some stuff I've used.</summary>
+</summary>I'd like to hope I'm competent, Here are some of the stuff I've used.</summary>

 ### Languages: